Education loan offers tax benefits under section 80E from the day the student starts repaying for a maximum period of eight years.

 Interest rate: Interest rates for education loans are generally lower than personal loans.
 The interest rate for education loan usually ranges between 8.30% to 24%.
 Personal loan rate ranges roughly between 10.99% and 24%.
 Also, a concession of about 0.5% is available for girls in case of education loans.
 If the student starts repaying the education loan during the moratorium period, then he/she also gets a concession of 1% in rate of interest.
 Hence, before making a decision visit online marketplace platforms to compare the interest rates on offer for both types of loans.

 Moratorium period: This is a big factor that usually affects a student’s decision regarding the choice of loan.
-There is no moratorium period in case of personal loans, which means repayment of principal plus interest starts immediately.
+It simply means time given to borrower to find out a job to ensure that he has regular cashflow to repay loans.
+Personal loans do not offer any moratorium period.
+Repayment of principal plus interest starts immediately by way of EMI.
 Whereas a moratorium period of 12 months from date of completion of course is available in education loans and this can even get extended too in cases like medical emergencies, unemployment etc. upon the approval of bank.
 The repayment period of loans taken for vocational training and skill development usually starts six months after the completion of the loan.
 Education loans, hence, prevents students and their families from the burden of repaying the loan immediately and helps students settle into a job before the EMIs start.